flywheel-apps/GRP-16-session-template-validation/README.md

 # flywheel/grp16-session-template-validation

-GRP-16 is a Flywheel analysis gear to validate sessions in project according to templates defined at the project level and report on the errors found.
+GRP-16 is a Flywheel analysis gear to validate sessions in project according to session templates defined at the project level and report on the errors found.

 ## Inputs

-This gear does not have any input
+This gear does not have any input.

 ## Configuration

 ### debug (bool, optional) Default= False

-If set to True, run the validation only on the first 20 sessions of the project
+If set to True, run the validation only on the first 20 sessions of the project.

 ## Outputs

 ### validation-report.csv

-This `csv` file will report the errors found for session(s) that did not pass the template validation.
+This `csv` file contains the errors found for the session(s) that did not pass the template validation.

-For each such session, a row will populated with `session.id`, `session.label`, `subject.code` and errors from each `template` evaluated.
+For each such session, a row will populated with `session.id`, `session.label`, `subject.code` and errors for each `template` evaluated.

+### template-list.yml

+This `yml` file contains the schema of the session templates defined for the project at the time the gear was run.

 ## Troubleshooting
 As with any gear, the Gear Logs are the first place to check when something appears